 Q: How can acting classes be beneficial for a person with social anxiety?

 It is also the human condition to want to connect with others.
-However, the concerns and stress that come with creating a connection often makes us inherently unavailable to form a connection.
+However, the concerns and stress that come with creating a connection often make us inherently unavailable to form a connection.
 The fact that people who are socially anxious live in the future further aggravates the problem.
 “What should I say or do next?”, “What if I say the wrong thing?” or “What if they don’t like me?” are all common questions that the socially anxious find themselves struggling with.

-The ability to be present in the moment and learn to listen are both key parts of training to be an actor.
+The ability to be present at the moment and learn to listen are both key parts of training to be an actor.
 Being able to experience the moment and then building on the experience is an ideal way to get out of the anxiety-ridden head-space and allow you to make contact with another person.

 The idea of acting as a form of play (the Sanford Meisner Approach), which we teach at the studio, also alleviates anxiety to a large degree.
 Imagine young children at play – there is not much anxiety involved in the process.